 What can I do to have an impact on lawmakers in Special Session?

-We encourage Oklahomans to contact your own two legislators, the House Speaker, the Senate President Pro Tem and the Governor to insist that they use Special Session to find the new recurring revenues needed to avert deeper cuts, invest in key priorities, and put the budget on a sustainable path.
+We encourage Oklahomans to contact your own two legislators, the House Speaker, the Senate President Pro Tem and the Governor to insist that they use Special Session to find a fair mix of recurring revenues needed to avert deeper cuts, invest in key priorities, and put the budget on a sustainable path.
 You can find all the resources you need from the advocacy alert on OK Policy’s website and from Together Oklahoma.
 The Save our State Coalition has created a Blueprint for a Better Budget that lays out a comprehensive budget plan.